werdbrian/LeagueSharp/README.md

 Credits
 ===========
-Esk0r + Hellsing looked at some of their stuff to try and understand things and used some tiny bits of code from them.
+Esk0r + Hellsing, looked at some of their stuff to try and understand things and used some tiny bits of code from them.